earthly/website/blog/_posts/2022-09-13-bazel-build.md

 On the plus side, Julien found that Bazel changed how he tackled certain problems.
 He's no longer afraid to make a mess.

 <div class="pl-8">
 Some things are extremely natural in Bazel that I haven't found anywhere else.
-Like if you have a dirty bash script doing things, and you forget [running] them [it's a problem], but Bazel just gives you this good layer of abstraction: Just put your tool in here, define what's going in, what's going out, and you can stack these things or combine them together ad infinitem.
+Like if you have a dirty bash script doing things, and you forget [running] them [it's a problem], but Bazel just gives you this good layer of abstraction: Just put your tool in here, define what's going in, what's going out, and you can stack these things or combine them together ad infinitum.

 Things before Bazel that I would find extremely dirty, like Open API definition languages that TypeScript will spit out.
 If you do this with makefiles, it starts getting really brittle.
 If you do it with Bazel, you can do really dirty duct taping of things together, and then once it works, you have pretty good Bazel guarantees.